laurentpayot/floweret/README.md

 )

 getLongitude([10, 20, 5])   // 20
-getLongitude([10, 5])       // TypeMismatch: Argument #1 should be of type 'tuple of 3 elements 'Number, Number, Number'' instead of Array. getLongitude([10, 20, '5']) // TypeMismatch: Argument #1 should be of type 'tuple of 3 elements 'Number, Number, Number'' instead of Array.
+getLongitude([10, 5])       // TypeError: Argument #1 should be of type 'tuple of 3 elements 'Number, Number, Number'' instead of Array. getLongitude([10, 20, '5']) // TypeError: Argument #1 should be of type 'tuple of 3 elements 'Number, Number, Number'' instead of Array.
 ```

 #### Typed Object